johnwcowan/pdp8x/arch.md

    When the processor is restarted externally, all registers (user-visible and not) and all of memory are unchanged.
    The assembler mnemonic is HLT.

-## Other instructions

-If OP is 0xE, no action is taken.
-All such instructions are reserved for possible future use.